-Croatia, Hungary: Price of MOL share in INA company still unknown4.
-May 2017. / SEE Energy News
+Croatia, Hungary: Price of MOL share in INA company still unknown, SEE Energy News

 Croatian Minister for State Assets Goran Maric said in an interview that the decision on the purchase of the stake that Hungarian MOL currently holds in Croatian oil company INA will primarily depend on the price of the shares and the buyout model.

 Minister Maric reiterated that the Government has made it clear that it wants to protect its interest in INA and restore its ownership of the company.
 He added that the final stage of the INA appraisal or specific buyout model has not been reached yet and noted that the Government still plans to go ahead with the buyout.